Avaiga/taipy-doc/docs/index.md

         <h3>Scenario</h3>
       </header>
       <p>
-        Taipy Scenario represents a specific business problem that you solve using data and different sets of parameters.
-This feature lets you create different versions of the same problem with different assumptions, which is really helpful for making decisions when you need to analyze the potential impact of different scenarios.
+        Taipy Scenario represents a specific business problem (modeled as a pipeline) that you solve using data and different sets of parameters.
+Scenarios let you create different versions of the same problem with different assumptions, which is really helpful for making decisions when you need to analyze the potential impact of different scenarios.
       </p>
       <span class="tp-content-card-readmore">Read more</span>
     </a>
   </div>
 </div>

-## Build your UI with dozens visual elements
+## Build your UI with dozens of visual elements

-Taipy provides components in open-source Python libraries that are important for building web applications.
+Taipy provides many GUI components (referred to as “Taipy Controls”) that are the essential bricks for building web applications.
 Below, you'll find a clear explanation of each term, explained in the context of the Taipy web application builder.

 <ul class="tp-pills-list">
   <li>